searke/TemplateTesting/README.md

 Generating testingAssertions with expandAllCombinations
 -------------------------------------------------------

-Interpreter\["ComputedDate"\] is a function that takes a string and returns what day of the week it represents.
+Interpreter\["ComputedDate"\] is a function that takes a string and returns which day of the week the string might represent.
 We wante to test that Interpreter\["ComputedDate"\] returns a DateObject for every day of the week:

 ```Mathematica
     myAssertions = {